The Pre-Game - Get Pre-Approved

 It’s Game Time – The Process

-Now its time to get the loan.
+Now it is time to get the loan.

-Once your loan package is signed, your broker will order your property’s appraisal, and upload your supporting income documentation and banking information to the lender for an underwriting review.
+Once your loan package is signed, your broker will order your property appraisal, and upload your supporting income documentation to the lender for underwriting review.
 The underwriter will make sure the information on your loan application matches up with your documentation.
 If everything looks good, they give the loan a conditional approval.
 This means the underwriter has approved the loan; but needs additional documentation either from you or information regarding the property.

 The underwriters can seem demanding, but they are really on your side and want to approve your loan.
 The broker will be in communication with any additional documents if needed.
 It is important to remember that your contract has deadlines, so staying on top of additional documentation requests is crucial to closing your loan on time.

 Touchdown - Closing Day!